RetroReversing/retroReversing/pages/articles/HowItWorks/HowEmulatorsWork.md

 **Fetching** would be the Baker moving on from the previous step and finding the next step of the recipe (it might be on the next line of the recipe book or on another page). **Decoding** the instruction would be the Baker reading that step of the recipe and **executing** would be physically putting the flour in the bowl.

 ## Program Counter & Registers
 In this analogy how does the Baker remember what step of the recipe he is on?
-Lets say the recipe steps are numbered, they need to use their brain to remember the step number they are on.
+Let's say the recipe steps are numbered, they need to use their brain to remember the step number they are on.
 Then every time they move to the next step they increases the number they are remembering by 1.
 This is exactly what a CPU needs to do, but since a CPU doesn't have a human brain the CPU instead has what are called **Registers**.

 **Registers** are small pieces of memory that can only store a small amount of information at once (lets say just one number).
 So in this example the CPU needs a register to remember what line of the recipe (program) it is executing.
 This little piece of memory (register) for keeping track of the location it is at has a special name called the **Program Counter** or **PC** for short.
 It is exactly the same as the Baker keeping track of which step number of the recipe they are on, they are counting up just like the **Program Counter**.